top of page

 Top-Down refers to the brain creating an altered pattern of communication TO the structures of the neck.
 Think of this like a computer software issue, i.e. running an outdated operating system.
 This is much harder to identify, and requires advanced examination and education to understand.

 The biomechanics of cervical vertigo involve intricate movements of the neck that alter normal function.
 When these disturbances occur, the sensory information reaching the brain becomes inaccurate.
 Movements that might not usually cause issues can trigger dizziness.
 Understanding these mechanics helps in recognizing the triggers.
-It also paves the way for designing effective therapeutic interventions tailored to individual patients.
+It also paves the way for designing effective therapeutic interventions tailored to an individual patient with cervicogenic dizziness.

 The CranioCervical Junction (CCJ), the Neck, and Their Roles in Cervicogenic Dizziness